vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Undo-vROPSAdapter.md

 - Validates that VMware Aria Operations has been deployed in VCF-aware mode and retrieves its details
 - Validates that network connectivity and authentication is possible to VMware Aria Operations
 - Validates that the Adapter is present
-- Deletes the adapter from VMware Aria Operations.
+- Deletes the adapter from VMware Aria Operations

 ## Examples